Mystik-Spiral/l4d_reverse_ff/README.md

 Description and options:

-Reverses friendly-fire weapon damage for survivors and claw attacks for infected.
+Reverses friendly-fire weapon damage on survivor team and claw attacks on infected team.
 Does not reverse burn/blast damage, except for grenade launcher (see Suggestion section below).
-Supports client language translation, currently English, French, Spanish, and Russian.
+Supports client language translation, currently English, French, Spanish, Russian, and Traditional Chinese.

 Please note the following for the true/false options below:
 Regardless of the setting, the victim never takes damage from the attacker.
-True means friendly-fire is reversed for that option and the attacker takes all of the damage.
+True means friendly-fire is reversed for that option and the attacker takes damage.
-False means friendy-fire is disabled for that option and the attacker does not take any damage.
+False means friendly-fire is disabled for that option and the attacker does not take damage.

 - Option to ReverseFF when attacker is an admin. [reverseff_admin (default: 0/false)]
 - Option to ReverseFF when victim is a bot. [reverseff_bot (default: 0/false)]